amaranth-lang/amaranth/docs/glossary.rst

  **DRAM (Dynamic Random Access Memmory)**
   Memory that is stored in capacitors and is constantly refreshed.

-  Rather than store data in :ref:`flip-flop`s, as :ref:`SRAM<SRAM>` does, DRAM constantly reads data into capacitors, row-by-row, in sequence, even when no processing is taking place.
+  Rather than store data in :ref:`flip-flops<Flip-flop>`, as :ref:`SRAM<SRAM>` does, DRAM constantly reads data into capacitors, row-by-row, in sequence, even when no processing is taking place.
 Racing the decay of the refresh has a negative impact on speed and performance; and the write process produces extra heat because it uses a strong charge.

   DRAM has a higher storage capacity than other kinds of memory; is cheaper and smaller than SRAM; and memory can be deleted and refreshed while running a program.